-In the picture above, International President Ed Hill, Local 222 South Florida Representative Willy Dezayas, Local 222 President Dale Smithmier, Local 222 Business Manager Mike Bell and International Secretary/Treasurer Jon Walters after Local 222 is awarded for the highest percentage increase in membership in any construction local in the 5th District for the year of 2005.
+In the picture to the left, International President Ed Hill, Local 222 South Florida Representative Willy Dezayas, Local 222 President Dale Smithmier, Local 222 Business Manager Mike Bell and International Secretary/Treasurer Jon Walters after Local 222 is awarded for the highest percentage increase in membership in any construction local in the 5th District for the year of 2005.

 Dezayas, Smithmier, and Bell accepted the award on behalf of Local 222 in Atlanta, Ga. during the April 5th Distric Progress meeting.